 nudist beaches in Montenegro

-There are plenty of secluded spots for clothing-optional relaxation in Montenegro, but there’s only one official nudist beach.
+While Montenegro has plenty of secluded spots for clothing-free relaxation, it officially has only one designated nudist beach.

 Nudist beaches in Montenegro: general information

-Here’s a quick overview to give you a clear picture
+Here’s a brief overview to give you the right impression:

-• There’s only one officially registered and equipped nudist beach: Ada Bojana in the south of the country.
-A review of this beach will be provided later in the article.
+• There is only one officially registered and equipped nudist beach: Ada Bojana, located in the southern part of the country.
+A detailed review of this beach is provided below.

 It’s important to know:

-Montenegro is a small country, yet it receives over 3 million tourists annually.
-During peak season, all beaches are overcrowded.
-Finding a secluded cove or a small beach is impossible unless it’s private.
+Montenegro is a small country that welcomes over 3 million tourists annually.
+During the high season, all beaches become overcrowded.
+Finding a secluded cove or a small, private beach is almost impossible unless it’s a private property.

 nudist montenegro